Testosterone (Between cheek and gum)

 - Use this medicine 2 times a day, once in the morning and once in the evening (about 12 hours apart), unless your doctor tells you differently.

-- Missed dose: If the patch does not stick or falls off within the first 8 hours, take it out and put in a new one.
-Put in the next patch at the regularly scheduled time.
+- Missed dose: If the patch falls off within the first 8 hours, take it out and put in a new one.
+Put in the next patch at the regular time.
 If the patch falls off after more than 8 hours, take it out and put in a new one.
 This will count as your next dose, and the patch can stay in place for 12 hours.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.